 Once your pasta has cooked for a few minutes and is firm yet starting to soften it is al dente.
 For spaghetti, this is anywhere from 6-10 minutes.
 The best way to test this is to try it!
 Al dente pasta will feel firm, not crunchy when you bite it.
 You can also break a piece of pasta in half to see if it’s done correctly.
 The pasta will be mostly cooked with a small center of uncooked pasta running through the middle.

-Drain your pasta into a strainer and then pour some olive oil on top and toss the noodles.
+Drain your pasta (you can reserve some of the water!!) into a strainer and then pour some olive oil on top and toss the noodles.
 This will ensure they don’t stick to each other.

 Next, chop the bacon and set in a cast iron skillet over medium heat.
 Cook until just crispy.
 (I prefer my bacon VERY crispy, but you should definitely cook it to your preference.)
 Remove the bacon from the skillet and set on a plate lined with a paper towel.
 Set this aside.

 In the same skillet you cooked the bacon, add the diced onion.
 There should be about 2 tablespoons of bacon grease in the pan, but if you happen to have less than that, add some olive oil.
 Cook the onion for about 5 minutes, or until translucent.
 Add in the chopped garlic and cook for about 1 minute more.

 Now add the spaghetti noodles back to the hot skillet and using tongs, turn the noodles over so that they are fully coated with the onion and garlic sauce.
 Reduce heat to low.